-Non-discretionary Expenditure.
-Necessary expenses that the government will have to incur for the conduct of its operation and as such need to be programmed for payment in a given year.
+Expenditure.
+Non-discretionary Necessary expenses that the government will have to incur for the conduct of its operation and as such need to be programmed for payment in a given year.
 This generally includes expenditure items that are automatically appropriated by existing laws like interest payments, net lending and Internal Revenue Allotment (IRA).
-This also includes expenses for payment of personal services and associated benefits of government personnel; recurring maintenance expenses for general administration and support services and support to operations.
+This also includes expenses for payment of personal associated benefits of services and recurring government personnel; general expenses for maintenance administration and support services and support to operations.